MetPX/sarracenia/doc/sr3.1.rst

 DESCRIPTION
 ===========

-`Contents`_
 **sr3** is a command line tool to manage `Sarracenia <https://github.com/MetPX/sarracenia>`_ configurations, individually or in groups.
 For the current user, it reads on all of the configuration files, state files, and consults the process table to determine the state of all components.
 It then makes the change requested.

 This man page is a reference, sort of a dictionary for the entire application, and may be a bit much to chew off at first.
+If you already familiar in general with Sarracenia, and are looking for information about specific options or directives, check the table of `Contents`_
-To more easily get started, have a look at the `Subscriber Guide <https://github.com/MetPX/sarracenia/blob/master/doc/subscriber.rst>`_
+To more easily get started, have a look at `the Subscriber Guide on github <https://github.com/MetPX/sarracenia/blob/v03_wip/doc/subscriber.rst>`_

 sr3 components are used to publish to and download files from websites or file servers that provide `sr3_post(7) <sr3_post.7.rst>`_ protocol notifications.
 Such sites